src-d/code-annotation/README.md

 #### Set the Internal Database Connection

-Before starting the application you will need to set the `DB_CONNECTION` variable in the `.env` file.
+Before starting the application you will need to set the `CAT_DB_CONNECTION` variable in the `.env` file.
 It should point to the database created with the `import` command.

 This variable uses the same `DSN` string as the `import` command to point to a SQLite or PosgreSQL database.

 Some examples:

 ```
-DB_CONNECTION=sqlite:///home/user/internal.db
+CAT_DB_CONNECTION=sqlite:///home/user/internal.db
 ```

 ```
-DB_CONNECTION=postgres://testing:testing@localhost:5432/input?sslmode=disable
+CAT_DB_CONNECTION=postgres://testing:testing@localhost:5432/input?sslmode=disable
 ```

 ### Export Annotation Results